-You can also find building supply stores that collect excess materials from contractors and job sites and resell them for pennies on the dollars.
+You can also find building supply stores that collect excess materials from contractors and job sites and resell them for pennies on the dollar.
 This is a great way to find windows, doors, tile, sinks, and trim.

 - Think About Heating and Cooling

-Spring and fall tend to be pretty comfortable times for off grid cabin living.
+Spring and fall tend to be pretty comfortable times for off-grid cabin living.
 However, depending on the part of the country you’re in, winters and summers can be downright brutal (and even dangerous) if you don’t have a plan for heating and cooling.

 - Heating: For the interior of your cabin, use a wood stove with a simple pipe that vents outside.
-For the exterior, you can either use a good old fashioned wood fire pit or a more modern propane fire pit.
+For the exterior, you can either use a good old-fashioned wood fire pit or a more modern propane fire pit.
 (Propane is great if you want something that you can just flip on with a moment’s notice.)

 - Cooling: You can install a pretty simple DIY air conditioning system that connects to a solar generator for extremely hot days.
-Otherwise, solar powered fans work really well.
+Otherwise, solar-powered fans work really well.